carpino/carpino.github.io/_posts/2024-01-04-TCP-syscalls.markdown

     - networking
     - go
     - programming
-summary: We will see how to send and receive data over TCP using directly system calls, using the methods of the go's syscall package, that are implemented using the libc libraries of the OS provider...
+summary: We will see how to send and receive data over TCP using directly system calls, using the methods of the go's syscall package, that are implemented using the libc libraries...
 ---

 # TCP